TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 G. The eat() method in Primate is correctly overloaded on line 12.

 Answer: B, C, D

+❌ - Incorrect

+The correct answer was C and F.
+C - The drink method is correctly hidden in line 10.
+F - The eat() method in Primate is correctly hidden on line 12.

 20. What is the output of the following code?